Krisalord/SocialNetworkProject/README.md

 This app could be used as a fun project to build from (add new features), as well as an example to start your own API project from scratch.

 Features include:
+  - Following and unfollowing users
   - Account creation
   - Password hashing
   - Session storing (cookies)
   - Uploading images
   - Commenting under posts
   - Feed
   - Likes/removing posts and comments

 ## Credits